Animal Jam Classic: Animal Jam

-The most popular mobile application by WildWorks is Animal Jam, formerly known as Animal Jam - Play Wild!, which is a 3D version of the Animal Jam Classic universe and was released in August 2015.
+The most popular mobile application by WildWorks is Animal Jam, formerly known as Animal Jam - Play Wild!, which is a 3D version of the Animal Jam Classic game and was released in August 2015.

 In February 2016, WildWorks had announced that Animal Jam had reached over 1 million downloads.
 The app is the top downloaded iPad educational game in 24 countries, the top downloaded game for 11 in 35 countries in 2018, and top-grossing iPad game in 54 countries.
 On May 19, 2017, Animal Jam won the Google Play Awards 2017 for Best Kids' App.

-In early 2020, a version of ‘’Animal Jam’’ was released for personal computers, allowing players to play on Windows and macOS.
+In early 2020, a version of Animal Jam was released for personal computers, allowing players to play on Windows and macOS without a browser.